|

 whether or not treatments are used.

-CD4+ counts in this range indicate significant decline of the immune system.
+Medium range: CD4+ counts in this range indicate significant decline of the immune system.

 However, serious symptoms are uncommon in this range.
 Some researchers believe